pnp/pnpcore/src/sdk/PnP.Core/FeedbackForTheGraphTeam.md

 - We miss a single call that load all Teams with their properties
 - Doing batching of tab creation works inconsistently: getting "BadGateway", "Failed to execute backend request." errors.
 Lowering the batch size to less than the max 20 seems to make it more reliable
+- When getting a Teams channel message there's no way to know if the message has replies besides querying each message independently for replies